Trustworthy Language Model (TLM) - Quickstart

 }

 The score quantifies how confident you can be that the response is good (higher values indicate greater trustworthiness).
 These scores combine estimates of both aleatoric and epistemic uncertainty to provide an overall gauge of trustworthiness.
-You may find the TLM most useful when your prompts take the form of a question with a definite answer (in which case the returned score quantifies our confidence that the LLM response is correct).
-Boost the reliability of your Generative AI applications by adding contingency plans to override LLM answers whose trustworthiness score falls below some threshold (e.g., route to human for answer, append disclaimer that answer is uncertain, revert to a default baseline answer, or request a prompt with more information/context).
+Boost the reliability of your Generative AI applications by adding contingency plans to override LLM answers whose trustworthiness score falls below some threshold (e.g., route to human for review, append disclaimer that answer is uncertain, revert to a default baseline answer, or request a prompt with more information/context).

 Scoring the trustworthiness of a given response

-You can also use TLM to compute a trustworthiness score for any response to a given prompt.
+You can also use TLM to score the trustworthiness of any response to a given prompt.
 The response does not need to come from TLM, and could be human-written.
-Simply pass a prompt response pair to the TLM and it will return a dictionary containing a ‘trustworthiness_score’ key with a numerical value between 0 and 1, quantifying our confidence that this is a good response.
+Provide a (prompt, response) pair to TLM and obtain a trustworthiness score between 0 and 1, quantifying our confidence that this is a good response.

-If the request succeeds, the output will be a dict with one field:
+Assuming the API request is successful, the output will be a dict with one field:

 {